Abhishekdixit75/Distributed-File-System-with-Replication-locking-consistency-management/README.md

 - ⚡ Implementing a more efficient consensus algorithm for replication consistency.
 - 🛡️ Introducing fault tolerance mechanisms for high availability.
 - 🖥️ Adding a GUI-based client interface for better usability.
+- 📝 Implementing the feature to create a new file, which is currently not supported but can be added easily.

 ## 👨‍💻 Contributors
 - **Your Name** (Project Developer)